Daph1986/mamamaki/README.md

 <img src="static/readme images/integration.png" alt="Integration" width="50%" height="50%"/>
 8. The EmailJS service is set up and everything should work.

-Credits
+Credits :copyright:
 ======

 ### Content
-All content has been written by me,some of the recipes I edited to my own liking during cooking, but the original recipes come out of two books and two websites which are:
+All content has been written by me, but the original recipes come out of two books and two websites which are:

 1. [Tori to piman no itame ni - Japans Koken - Harumi Kurihara](https://www.yutori.co.jp/en/index.html)
 2. [Tamago - SUSHITOTAAL.NL](https://www.sushitotaal.nl/tamago_bereiden)
 3. [Miso soup - THE SUSHI TIMES](https://www.thesushitimes.com/recept-miso-soep-onmisbaar-japanse-keuken/)
 4. [All the other recipes - Culinair genieten - Japans](https://www.lantaarnpublishers.nl/winkel/koken/japans/)

+The recipes added by users "admin" and "daphnehf" are all cooked and photographed by me.
+I have sometimes edited these recipes to my own liking while cooking, the edited versions are on the site.
+Recipes posted by other users are not pre-tested!

 ### Code: